By Gayle Vehar on | No Comments

-As photographers, it is a given that we want sharper photos straight from the camera.
+As photographers, it is a given that we all want sharper photos straight from the camera.
 But we don’t always know exactly what to do to get those sharper photos.
-This short series will help you get sharper photos from the moment you press the shutter button -- no waiting to try and fix it later in Lightroom!
+This series of blog posts will help you get sharper photos from the moment you press the shutter button -- no waiting to try and fix it later in Lightroom!

-The first place our eye almost always looks in a photograph is the eye.
-Eyes are drawn to eyes.
-If the eyes aren’t sharp in our photo or the focus falls on something different than the eyes, the photograph just isn’t as appealing.
+The first place the viewer of an image almost always looks is the subject's eyes.
+Eyes are drawn to eyes!
+If the eyes of the subject in your photo aren’t sharp or the focus falls on something other than the eyes, your photograph will probably NOT be as appealing.

-So, if you are photographing a person, 99% of the time you should focus on the eyes.
+So, if you are photographing an individual, 99% of the time your focus should be on their eyes!

 Camera’s are great at a lot of things.
-Their capabilities have continuously improved over the last decades.
+Their capabilities have continuously improved over the years.
 But the one thing your camera can’t do is read your mind!

-Your camera can guess at what you are trying to focus on but that is all it can do --guess!
+Your camera can certainly GUESS at what you are trying to focus on but that is all it can do - guess!
 Your camera might get it right sometimes, too.
-But what if it doesn’t on that ONE perfect shot that you got at your session or that captured of your child.
+But what if it doesn’t on the ONE PERFECT SHOT that you got at your photo session or that sweet image you captured of your child.

-You will need to read through your camera manual to learn how to change these settings and exactly what your camera calls each of these.
+You will need to read through your camera manual to learn how to change these settings and exactly WHAT your particular camera calls each of these modes.

 One last point.
 Many people get confused when photographers preach the wonders of shooting in manual mode.
-I love manual mode.
+I love manual mode too!